Best Calorie Tracking Apps 2026: MyFitnessPal, Lose It, Cronometer (and What's Better)

 The Bottom Line

-MyFitnessPal, Lose It, and Cronometer are still the three calorie tracking apps you’ll see in every 2026 best-of list, and each of the three is genuinely the right pick for a specific reader.
+MyFitnessPal, Lose It, and Cronometer are still the three calorie tracking apps you’ll see in every 2026 best-of list, and each of the three is genuinely the right pick for a specific niche.
 MyFitnessPal for database breadth.
-Lose It for beginners and price.
+Lose It! as a MyFitnessPal alternative without the 2024 paywall.
 Cronometer for hand-tracked accuracy and micronutrient depth.
+PlateLens as the 2026 overall pick — friendliest entry, cheapest practical cost, and the only independently-validated accuracy.

 But the 2026 conversation about “which calorie tracking app is best” has expanded.
 PlateLens is the only one with an independently-replicated end-to-end accuracy figure (±1.1% MAPE on USDA-weighed reference meals), the only one that automates portion-size estimation from a photo, and — for users whose central concern is logging friction or calorie accuracy — the answer to “what’s better than MyFitnessPal vs Lose It vs Cronometer.”